dorlib/todo-list-manager/README.md

 ## Seed data to your database

-In order to seed pre-made data, for quick testing the app, you can type the command `todo seed`
+In order to seed pre-made data, for quick testing the app with premade data, you can type the command `todo seed`

 ## Contributing